-When an eligible employee is released to return to work following FMLA leave, he/she will be restored to the position held at the time the leave began or with approval of Human Resources, to an equivalent position with equivalent benefits, compensation, and other terms and conditions of employment.
+When an eligible employee is released to return to work following FMLA leave, he/shethey will be restored to the position held at the time the leave began or with approval of Human Resources, to an equivalent position with equivalent benefits, compensation, and other terms and conditions of employment.
 However, in the event that the employer needs to make reductions in staff, employees on FMLA leave shall be subject to Policies GCPA, Reduction in Licensed Staff and GCPAA, Classified Employee Reduction in Force.
-If an employee was subject to a reduction-inforce during FMLA leave and then is reinstated, any rights would be the same as if the employee had not been on FMLA leave.
+If an employee was subject to a reduction-in-force during FMLA leave and then is reinstated, any rights would be the same as if the employee had not been on FMLA leave.

-Certain "key" employees may be denied job restoration if the employer determines that restoration of the employee to employment will cause "substantial and grievous economic injury" to the operations of the employer.
+Certain "key" employees may be denied job restoration if the employer determines that restoration of the employee to employee will cause "substantial and grievous economic injury" to the operations of the employer.
 A "key" employee is defined as a salaried FMLA-eligible employee who is among the highest paid 10% of all employees.
-A key employee will be notified as soon as practicable after receipt of a request for FMLA leave that he/she qualifies as a key employee.
+A key employee will be notified as soon as practicable after receipt of a request for FMLA leave that he/she qualifies-they qualify as a key employee.
 The employer will also fully inform the employee of the potential consequences with respect to reinstatement and maintenance of health benefits if the employer should determine that substantial and grievous economic injury to the employer's operations will result if the employee is reinstated from FMLA leave.

-3. Special Rules for School Employees Returning to Work:
+3. Sp ecial Rules for S School Empl oyees Returning to Work- -: :